ESG Questionnaire Response - Ninety One

 3.c.
 Indicate any other international standards, industry guidelines, reporting frameworks, or initiatives that guide your responsible investing practices.

 We seek to contribute meaningfully to the conversation on sustainability and to encourage a deeper focus on sustainability-related issues in all of the jurisdictions where we invest.
 We may collaborate with other investors as part of an engagement strategy if it can contribute to achieving our engagement objectives.
-Our membership of regional and global organisations facilitates this.
+Our membership of regional and global organizations facilitates this.

 The table below details our firmwide collaborative partnerships and our role: